tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * pgAdmin is the management tool used for working with Postgres.
 It simplifies creation, maintenance, and use of database objects.
 (Slide 7)

-Slack out the [Student Guide](../StudentGuide.md) containing this week's objectives as well as resource links.
+Slack out the following resources:

+* [Student Guide](../StudentGuide.md) containing this week's objectives as well as resource links.

-Slack out the [SQL Reference Guide](../Supplemental/SQL_reference_guide.pdf) for students to use as a reference during the activities this week.
+* [SQL Reference Guide](../Supplemental/SQL_reference_guide.pdf) for students to use as a reference during the activities this week.

+* [SQL Installation Guides](../Supplemental/InstallationGuides) outlining how to install PostgreSQL and pgAdmin for either Mac or Windows.

 ### 3. Instructor Do: Create a Database (5 min) (Critical)